Dust comae and tails (sbpy.activity.dust)

 To/from magnitudes

-Afrho and Efrho work with astropy’s magnitude units.
+Afrho and Efrho also work with astropy’s magnitude units.
 If the conversion between Vega-based magnitudes is required, then sbpy’s calibration framework (Spectral Standards and Photometric Calibration (sbpy.calib)) will be used.

 Estimate the Afρ of comet C/2012 S1 (ISON) based on Pan-STARRS 1 photometry in the r band (Meech et al. 2013)